Iberian Crusades: Wars against the Almohads

 Unlike his predecessors, Pope Adrian IV withheld crusading privileges from those fighting in Iberia, focusing instead on the Holy Land.
 The Almohads consolidated control over al-Andalus, exploiting rivalries among Christian rulers.
 In 1170 Afonso I of Portugal attacked Badajoz, prompting Ferdinand II of León to ally with the Almohads to relieve it.
 Two years later, the new caliph Yusuf I seized Murcia and Valencia.
 When he attacked Huete in 1172, Cardinal Hyacinth granted remission of sins to the defenders, and Alfonso VIII relieved the town.
 Back in Rome, Hyacinth convinced Pope Alexander III to issue a crusading bull on 23 March 1175 granting absolution to those dying against the Moors and remission of penance to those serving a year.
 In 1177 the kings of León, Castile, and Aragon met at Tarazona to coordinate campaigns.
-Alfonso VIII and Alfonso II captured captured Cuenca, and their Treaty of Cazola confirmed a new division of Muslim lands, assigning Murcia to Castile and freeing Aragon from Castilian suzerainty.
+Alfonso VIII and Alfonso II captured Cuenca, and their Treaty of Cazola confirmed a new division of Muslim lands, assigning Murcia to Castile and freeing Aragon from Castilian suzerainty.
 The treaty also envisaged partitioning Navarre between Castile and Aragon.

 In 1184 Afonso, aided by León, repelled Yusuf's attack on Santarém; Yusuf died of his wounds and was succeeded by his son al-Mansur.
 The next year Afonso's son Sancho I became king of Portugal.
 In 1188 Ferdinand II of León died and was succeeded by Alfonso IX, who did homage to his cousin Alfonso VIII of Castile to secure his crown, though this later strained relations.